 But he's a genius.

 Jonathan is just a lot smarter than most people is all.
-It's better that way.
+It was better that way.
 Sort of.

 Whatever it was made her glow.
 It was beautiful.
 The light seemed to come from somewhere deep inside her, he's never seen anything so amazing, never seen someone so incredible.